cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 - :ref:`metadata tags <http-restful-api-metadata-tags>`
 - :ref:`searching properties <http-restful-api-metadata-searching>`
 - :ref:`viewing lineage <http-restful-api-metadata-lineage>`
+- :ref:`metadata for a run of a program <http-restful-api-metadata-run>`
-- :ref:`update notifications <http-restful-api-metadata-notifications>`
+- :ref:`update notifications <http-restful-api-metadata-update-notifications>`

-Metadata keys, values, and tags must conform to the CDAP :ref:`supported characters
-<supported-characters>`, and are limited to 50 characters in length.
-Note that tags cannot
+Metadata keys, values, and tags must conform to the CDAP :ref:`alphanumeric extra extended character set <supported-characters>`, and are limited to 50 characters in length.
-include hyphens or underscores (``- _``) while property keys and values can.
 The entire metadata object associated with a single entity is limited to 10K bytes in size.

 There is one reserved word for property keys and values: *tags*, either as ``tags`` or